New Jersey Paralegal Career Guide

 Projected Job Growth

-As employers seek to optimize the cost of providing legal services, law firms are expected to increase support positions and continue to diversify the tasks allocated to paralegals and legal assistants.
-These trends support the US Bureau of Labor Statistics’s national occupational growth projection of 17% from 2012 to 2022 for paralegals and legal assistants.2 Growth rates for New Jersey paralegal jobs are expected to be even higher, at 21.3% between 2010 and 2020 according to the New Jersey Department of Labor.1 As of May 2014 there were 6,190 paralegals and legal assistants working in New Jersey, placing the state among the top states for paralegal employment by total number of working professionals.3
+As of May 2017, there were 8,060 paralegals and legal assistants working in New Jersey, placing the state among the top states for paralegal employment by the total number of working professionals.2 As employers seek to optimize the cost of providing legal services, law firms are expected to increase support positions and continue to diversify the tasks allocated to paralegals and legal assistants.
+These trends support the Bureau of Labor Statistics’ national occupational growth projection of 15% from 2016 to 2026 for paralegals and legal assistants.3 Growth rates for New Jersey paralegal jobs are expected to be similar, at 15.7% between 2016 and 2026.1

 New Jersey Paralegal Salary Outlook

-The US Bureau of Labor Statistics reports the average New Jersey paralegal salary as $57,600, well above the national average annual paralegal wage of $51,840.4 Paralegal salary in New Jersey can vary based on a paralegal’s education and experience, the size and location of the hiring organization, and various other factors.
-For example, the average paralegal salary of $64,230 in the Trenton-Ewing geographic district is significantly higher than the state average.4 Overall, the relatively high average wage and the projected growth for the paralegal profession indicate a very positive outlook for paralegal salary in New Jersey.
+The Bureau of Labor Statistics reports the average New Jersey paralegal salary as $61,650, well above the national average annual paralegal wage of $53,910.2 Paralegal salary in New Jersey can vary based on a paralegal’s education and experience, the size and location of the hiring organization, and various other factors.
+For example, the average paralegal salary of $66,500 in the Newark metro district is significantly higher than the state average.4 Overall, the relatively high average wage and the projected growth for the paralegal profession indicate a positive outlook for paralegal salary in New Jersey.

 New Jersey Paralegal Salary Info By Metro Area